MrFlof/react-trebuchet/README.md

+# React Trebuchet

+An extended version of react-slingshot (see below) that adds:

+  - [x] Pages and router (using redux-simple-router which uses react-router)
+  - [x] Debug app state (using redux-devtools)
+  - [ ] Example CRUD on [a REST API](https://github.com/barrystaes/jsonserver-bottledapi) (using ???)
+  - [ ] Example JWT for authentication and authorization (using ???)

+Which makes it opinionated.
+This is a base for my future react SPA projects.

+It is based on `react-slingshot` by Cory House, which is a very complete but not overly complex starter kit.
+Go check it out:

 # React Slingshot!

 React Slingshot is a comprehensive framework for rapid application development using React.
 It offers a rich development experience including: